philiplinden/yahs/docs/devlog.md

 inspector plugin so it's hard to debug, too.
 I can make a custom `Mass` that hooks up to the Avian one and then otherwise is whatever I want.

+I realized I was using `ExternalForce` incorrectly.
+Instead of adding more force components, I should be applying additional vectors to the existing `ExternalForce` component using the `apply_force` method.

 - Added names to the all entities in the test scene.
 - Moved core properties (Temperature, Pressure, Volume, Density, Mass) to their own module called `properties.rs` and added a plugin for registering them.
 To